Hyperbolic embedding of infinite-dimensional convex bodies: Embedding into hyperbolic space

-Moreover, it is worth remarking that the homothetic classes of polytopes are dense in $\iota(\mathbb{K}_2)$. \begin{prop} The image of homothetic classes of polytopes with dimension at least two is dense in $\iota(\mathbb{K}_2)\subset\mathbb{H}^\infty_\mathbb{R}$. \end{prop} \begin{proof} By the remark \cite[(3.9.1)]{chevet1976processus} (this is an important fact and will be used frequently in the sequel), for any GB convex body $K\subset\mathcal{H}$ with dimension at least $2$, $V_2(K)$ is the supremum amongst $V_2(P)$ of polytopes $P$ contained in $K$.
+Moreover, it is worth remarking that the homothety classes of polytopes are dense in $\iota(\mathbb{K}_2)$. \begin{proposition} The image of homothety classes of polytopes with dimension at least two is dense in $\iota(\mathbb{K}_2)\subset\mathbb{H}^\infty_\mathbb{R}$. \end{proposition} \begin{proof} By the remark \cite[(3.9.1)]{chevet1976processus} (this is an important fact and will be used frequently in the sequel), for any GB convex body $K\subset\mathcal{H}$ with dimension at least $2$, $V_2(K)$ is the supremum amongst $V_2(P)$ of polytopes $P$ contained in $K$.
 Then it is possible to choose a sequence $(P_n)_{n\geq 1}$ of polytopes contained in $K$ such that $V_2(P_n)\to V_2(K)$ as $n\to \infty$.
 Then

 as $n\to \infty$. \end{proof}